engineforce/ImmutableAssign/README.md

 # immutable-assign (iassign.js)

-Lightweight immutable helper that allows you to continue working with POJO (Plain Old JavaScript Object), and supports full TypeScript type checking
+Lightweight immutable helper that allows you to continue working with POJO (Plain Old JavaScript Object), and supports full TypeScript type checking.

 This library is trying to solve following problems: